Voting rights in the United States

 A historic turning point was the 1964 Supreme Court case Reynolds v.
 Sims that ruled both houses of all state legislatures had to be based on electoral districts that were approximately equal in population size, under the "one man, one vote" principle.
 The Warren Court's decisions on two previous landmark cases—Baker v.
 Carr (1962) and Wesberry v.
 Sanders (1964)—also played a fundamental role in establishing the nationwide "one man, one vote" electoral system.
-Since the Voting Rights Act of 1965, the Twenty-fourth Amendment, and related laws, voting rights have been legally considered an issue related to election systems.
-In 1972, the Burger Court ruled that state legislatures had to redistrict every ten years based on census results; at that point, many had not redistricted for decades, often leading to a rural bias.

-In cases of county or municipal elections, at-large voting has been repeatedly challenged when found to dilute the voting power of significant minorities in violation of the Voting Rights Act.
-In the early 20th century, numerous cities established small commission forms of government in the belief that "better government" could result from the suppression of ward politics.
-Commissioners were elected by the majority of voters, excluding candidates who could not afford large campaigns or who appealed to a minority.
-Generally the solution to such violations has been to adopt single-member districts (SMDs), but alternative election systems, such as limited voting or cumulative voting, have also been used since the late 20th century to correct for dilution of voting power and enable minorities to elect candidates of their choice.
+In cases of county or municipal elections, winner-take-all systems in at-large districts have been repeatedly challenged as diluting the voting power of racial minorities, violating the Voting Rights Act.
+Generally the solution to such violations has been to adopt single-member districts (SMDs), but systems of proportional representation such as the single non-transferable vote and cumulative voting have also been used since the late 20th century to correct for dilution of voting power and enable minorities to elect candidates of their choice.

-The District of Columbia and five major territories of the United States have one non-voting member each (in the United States House of Representatives) and no representation in the United States Senate.
-People in the U.S. territories cannot vote for president of the United States.
-People in the District of Columbia can vote for the president because of the Twenty-third Amendment.
+Citizens living in U.S. territories cannot vote for president of the United States.
+However, those residing in the District of Columbia can vote for president as a result of the Twenty-third Amendment.